symerio/SiQt/README.md

 ## Functionality

- SiQt provides several layers of abstraction to work with the existing Python Qt libraries.
+ SiQt provides a layer of bstraction to work with the existing Python Qt libraries.

 #### 1. Aliasing